Code-Institute-Submissions/MilestoneProject-5/README.md

 This project was create on Github using a newly repository.

 ## Wireframes ##
 I decided to use the Balsamic tool for creating mockups and wireframes.
-It is a simple and easy-to-use tool, it allows the export of images that transmits a clearer idea of the project
+It is a simple and easy-to-use tool, it allows the export of images that transmits a clear idea of the project

 ![image](https://user-images.githubusercontent.com/62361039/95846445-b7113a80-0d4b-11eb-8ef0-8e32b767546e.png)